 Omaha!
 Omaha!
 Like Peyton Manning (minus the largest head in NFL history) I’m calling an audible at the line of scrimmage here.
 The next saw you should take a look at is the reciprocating saw, sometimes called a rip saw or the Saw-Zall (which is a trademarked name like going to make a Xerox of something).
 Chances are if you’re a beginner DIY’er you’ve found the mother load of reclaimed wood in the form of breaking down pallets.
 In fun news, pallets are free (never pay for pallets!) in annoying news, they are awful to breakdown if you don’t know what you’re doing.
 Don’t waste time with wrecking bars that cost you hundreds of dollars or hammers and pry bars, you’ll damage the wood.
 With a reciprocating saw and a good blade, you can cut through those pallet nails like butter.
 I can breakdown an entire double sided pallet in less than 5 minutes.
 I’ve timed myself.
 With a demolition blade or a metal blade, there are few things a reciprocating saw can’t cut through and on top of that, your forearms will look like Mark McGuire’s after a few days of using it (without allegedly* taking HGH).

 So which models do we like the most?
 First off… it’s all about the blade.
 Don’t use factory blades, pick up a package of Diablo Demon Carbide Tipped Blades that match the project you’re working on.
 If you’re breaking down pallets, pick the demolition blade that’s good for wood and metal.
 You don’t want to try to cut nails on a blade meant only for cutting wood.
 With the blade leveling the playing field, your next decision comes down to cordless or tethered to an extension cord.
 With a bigger battery and the new brushless motors in a lot of new models, cordless reciprocating saws are a great option these days for the convenience factor alone, but you pay for that convenience in dollars and time of use.
-I have a RIDGID Gen5X cordless reciprocating saw (under $120 for the bare tool) that’s a beast for the toughest tasks, but if I’m breaking down more than two pallets I’m out of luck unless I have a bigger 4 amp hour battery to swap out, or a bandolier of more 2 amp hour batteries to slap in.
-The upgraded version with a brushless motor should fair a little better, but even one of the top dogs in the market right now the Milwaukee M18 Fuel Sawzall ($250 for the bare tool) has a countdown clock (figuratively) of power before you run out of juice mid project.
-Which is why I think you should get a corded reciprocating saw if you’re a beginner DIY’er.
-Sure, it’s not as cool and being tethered to an extension cord feels like you’re one of those kids being walked by their parents with a leash on a backpack at Disney World, but you’ll thank me (especially when don’t have to buy the separate batteries and chargers).
-You can pick up the base Ryobi 12 Amp or DEWALT 10 Amp for under $70 or splurge for the Milwaukee 12 Amp SawZall for under $120.
+I have a RIDGID Otane cordless reciprocating saw that’s a beast for the toughest tasks.
+One of the top dogs in the market right now the Milwaukee M18 Fuel Sawzall but I also really like the Sub-Compact Milwaukee M18 Fuel Hackzall that packs a punch!

 3. Circular Saw